asyncgui/asyncgui/sphinx/usage.rst

 :class:`asyncgui.ExclusiveEvent` has two advantages over :class:`asyncio.Event`.
 One, you don't need to use a lambda because :meth:`asyncgui.ExclusiveEvent.fire` can take any arguments (line A).
-Two, you can receive the arguments passed to it (line B).
+Two, you can receive the arguments passed to that method (line B).

 Let's implement our API with this.